-Due to large variations in the physical and dynamic characteristics (in terms of the Iribarren number) of shore trainers, it is difficult to find one empirical runup equations are typically calibrated for a specific physical setting and wave environment.
-For example, the TAW method is valid in the range of $0.5 < \xi$ om < 8-10 in terms of the TDA report of the TDA report of the training of 1:8 to 1:1.
+Due to large variations in the physical and dynamic characteristics (in terms of the Iribarren number) of shore barriers, it is difficult to find one empirical runup equation that applies to all shorelines.
+Coefficients in the empirical runup equations are typically calibrated for a specific physical setting and wave environment.
+For example, the TAW method is valid in the range of $0.5 < \xi \text{om} < 8-10$ in terms of the Iribarren number, and valid for structure slopes in the range of 1:8 to 1:1.
 The Mapping Partner should choose empirical equations developed for barriers with physical properties and wave characteristics similar to the area of interest.
 It is recommended that the Mapping Partner consult source references for each method to ensure that appropriate parameter ranges are utilized.